The headline facts

 What are the risks?

 Your pension: Taking money out of your pension will reduce the income it can provide.
 And if you take it all and don’t have other sources of income, you might not have enough money to live on when you retire.
-These are savings that you have built up over many years and they should not be given up lightly.
+These are savings that you have built up over many years and you should not give them up lightly.

 As a landlord: Two of the biggest risks you could face are time without tenants and unpaid rent.
 Also, recent changes by the government – such as increasing stamp duty – may make investing in property less appealing.
 It is possible they will make more changes in the future that could further reduce any potential profits.

-Your future plans: Most pensions can be passed on to a loved one, in some cases completely tax free.
-Because of the way estates are managed, your property may need to be sold to pay for inheritance tax and other costs, which may mean there is nothing left to pass on.
+Your future plans: You can leave money from most pensions to a loved one, in some cases completely tax free.
+Because of the way estates are managed, they may need to sell your property to pay for inheritance tax and other costs, which may mean there is nothing left to pass on.

 Would your eggs all be in one basket?

 Money held in a pension is usually spread across a range of investments to reduce the risk, and this range can include property, shares, bonds and cash.
 The opposite happens when you put your money into property: you are betting on one investment doing well.
 What if the housing market crashes?
 You could lose a lot of money.
 Also, your money is tied up in the property until you sell it.
-Not only can that be a long and expensive process, it can leave you with a loss if you are forced to sell when prices have dropped.
+Not only can that be a long and expensive process, but you could also lose money if prices have dropped.

 Are pensions more tax efficient than property?